sjmikler/pytorch-symbolic/docs/Reference/functions_utility.md

 This module provides a way to add custom functions to the graph.

-To register a function in your graph, instead of doing
+To register a function in your graph, instead of doing:

 - ``x = function(*args, **kwds)``